 A few years ago, I got a call from a guest who was about two hours away from coming to dinner.
 He’d called to tell me that he and his new wife had become vegetarian.
 Quite frankly, my initial impulse was to continue cooking the dinner I’d planned and let the two of them survive on the baked potatoes I was cooking.
 They were the only completely vegetarian item on the menu that night.
-I managed to control myself, eliminated the pancetta in the spinach and forgot the pie with its Crisco crust and served the berries for the filling all by their lonesome.
-Inside, I seethed.
+I managed to control myself, eliminated the crisp pancetta from Martha Stewart’s sauteed spinach recipe and ditched making the pie with its Crisco (lard) crust.
+Instead I served the berries meant for its filling all by their lonesome.
+I seethed with every change to the menu I made.
+Since then, I’ve come a long way.
+I’ve embraced Meatless Mondays and lightened up on meat proteins in our diet.
+I’ll never be anything other than an omnivore and meat will always find its way onto our table.
+But today, I’m sharing a classic recipe that might just change even a meat-and-potatoes man into, well, a meat-and-potatoes man who loves his vegetables.

-Given a little warning, I’ve since embraced the opportunity to explore some really excellent food that is completely vegetarian.
-A visit from our friend, Stephen, always gives us an opportunity to delve into vegetarian recipes.
-As an omnivore, I enjoy the challenge of cooking for Stephen and any number of good things that his exclusively vegetarian diet has introduced me to.
-This visit was no exception.
-And this lasagna is truly exceptional.
-From Saveur's great "The New Comfort Food--Home Cooking from Around the World" (Chronicle Books 2011) Here was something that, with a meat sauce, would have been an almost too-hearty dish for this time of year.
+For devoted readers of Chewing the Fat, if this recipe sounds vaguely familiar, it’s because it was one that I shared with you when the blog was a lot newer.
+It’s from this very week in 2011.
+The recipe has a long list of ingredients but I want to assure you it is not that time-consuming.
+But it is exceptional.
+From Saveur’s great “The New Comfort Food–Home Cooking from around the world” (Chronicle Books 2011), here is a lasagna that, with a meat sauce, would have been an almost too-hearty dish for this time of year.
 Instead, the layers of mushrooms and the meat-y tomatoes, the creamy béchamel, the two cheeses—even the pasta—were light and delicious.
 Not at all heavy, it was the perfect thing to serve with a simple green salad and some crusty French bread.
 And believe it or not, I got the whole thing in the oven in under an hour.
 The lasagna noodles went straight into the dish uncooked which not only saved time, it also gave the lasagna the body to hold together beautifully.
 Try this.
 I think you’ll be amazed at how light, delicious and healthy it is.
 Here’s the recipe:

 12 tbsp. unsalted butter